Kentucky

 The KCDPA treats personal data collected from a known child as sensitive data, requiring opt-in consent.
 Controllers that comply with the verifiable parental consent requirements of the federal Children's Online Privacy Protection Act (COPPA) are deemed compliant with the KCDPA's requirements for children's data.

-The Kentucky Attorney General demonstrated early commitment to enforcing children's data protections.
-On January 8, 2026, just eight days after the KCDPA took effect, the AG's office filed its first enforcement action against Character Technologies, the operator of the Character.AI chatbot platform, alleging the company failed to obtain parental consent before collecting and processing children's data.
+The Kentucky Attorney General demonstrated immediate commitment to enforcing children's data protections.
+On January 8, 2026, just eight days after the KCDPA took effect, AG Russell Coleman filed suit in Franklin Circuit Court against Character Technologies, the operator of the Character.AI chatbot platform.
+The complaint alleged the company failed to obtain parental consent before collecting and processing children's sensitive data, exposed minors to harmful content, and repurposed private emotional disclosures and health statements to train AI models without consent.
+The AG sought $2,000 per count in civil relief, plus injunctive relief.

 Sale of Personal Data